Bem-vindo à página oficial da Assembleia da República

 Also, since 2007, the EP has housed the Permanent Representative of the Assembleia da República to the European institutions (originally, the representative of the AR to the COSAC Secretariat, in 2007), thereby ensuring a closer and more effective link between the work of both institutions.

-Under Law no. 43/2006 of 25 August 2006, as amended by Law no. 21/2012 of 17 May 2012, Law no. 18/2018 of 2 May 2018 and Law no. 64/2020 of 2 November 2020, the European Affairs Committee of the Assembleia da República holds regular hearings with Portuguese MEPs in order to exchange information on affairs under discussion in the Union and on matters which the MEPs might be monitoring, namely, as EP Rapporteurs.
+In compliance with Law no. 43/2006 of 25 August 2006, as amended by Law no. 21/2012 of 17 May 2012, Law no. 18/2018 of 2 May 2018 and Law no. 44/2023 of 24 August 2023, the European Affairs Committee organises regular hearings with Portuguese MEPs in order to exchange information on European affairs under discussion in the Union and on dossiers that the MEPs might be following up, namely, as EP Rapporteurs.

 European Council

-The first President of the European Council, Herman Van Rompuy, a Belgian national, was elected on 19 November 2009 and was replaced on 1 December 2014 by Donald Tusk (Poland).
-On 1 December 2019, Charles Michel, also a Belgian national, was installed as President of the European Council until 31 May 2022.
+The first President of the European Council, Herman Van Rompuy, a Belgium national, was elected on 19 November 2009 and was replaced on 1 December 2014 by Donald Tusk (Poland).
+On 1 December 2019, Charles Michel, also a Belgium national, was elected as President of the European Council and was re-elected for a second term of two and a half years, from 1 June 2022 to 30 November 2024.

 The European Council consists of the Heads of State or Government of the Member States, together with its President and the President of the European Commission.
-Meetings of the European Council are also attended by the High Representative of the Union for Foreign Affairs and Security Policy, as well as, during the initial part of every meeting, the President of the European Parliament.
-If the members so decide, they may be assisted by a minister and, in the case of the President of the European Commission, by a member of the Commission.
+Meetings of the European Council are attended by the Union's High Representative for Foreign Affairs and Security Policy, as well as, during the initial part of every meeting, the President of the European Parliament.
+If the members so decide, the meetings may be attended by a minister and, for the President of the European Commission, by a member of the Commission.

 The European Council meets in Brussels twice every six months and may be convened extraordinarily by its President when the situation so requires.